gilch/hissp/README.md

 "Executable pseudocode" is not far off.
 But it is too complex to be good at metaprogramming.
-By stripping Python down to a minimal subset, and encoding that subset as data structures rather than text, Hissp makes metaprogramming as easy as the kind of data manipulation you already do every day.
+By stripping Python down to a minimal subset, and encoding that subset as simple data structures rather than text (or complicated and error-prone Python AST),
+Hissp makes metaprogramming as easy as the kind of data manipulation you already do every day.
 On its own, meta-power doesn't seem that impressive.